-English Literature Reading List - IB
+Literature Reading List - IB

-The texts you study will depend on your teacher next year, but they will probably be from this list so it'd be a good idea to read some of them!
+The texts you study will depend on your teacher next year, but they will probably be from this list so you might want to read some of them.
 (The ones in bold are normally studied by everyone.)